To celebrate World Book Day, we’ve compiled a list of seven books inspired by famous paintings.

 - The Novel- Girl with a Pearl Earring is a 1999 historical novel written by Tracy Chevalier set in the aforementioned city of Delft.
 Chevalier writes a fictional account of how the painting was created with a particular emphasis on the girl as she finds herself in the employment of Johannes Vermeer.

 The Da Vinci Code by Dan Brown

-- The Painting- Despite the appearing on the front cover, it’s that plays the major role in Dan Brown’s work.
+- The Painting- Despite the Mona Lisa appearing on the front cover, it’s The Last Supper that plays the major role in Dan Brown’s work.
 In The Last Supper, da Vinci is said to have painted the moment Jesus revealed to his apostles that one of them would betray him.
 Judas is seen clutching a small bag, perhaps a reference to the 30 pieces of silver he received for betraying Jesus.
 In the painting, Judas is also tipping over salt a possible allusion to the Eastern expression to “betray the salt” meaning to betray one’s master.
 He is also the only one with his elbow on the table and is leaning lowest in the scene.

 - The Novel- The Da Vinci Code is a Dan Brown thriller that became a massive worldwide bestseller selling over 80 million copies.
 A set of mysterious clues hidden in the paintings of da Vinci lead Professor Robert Langdon to uncover a secret that will rock the Catholic church and lead to the location of the Holy Grail.

 - The Painting- Months of the years are a famous set of landscape paintings by the Dutch Flemish master Pieter Bruegel the Elder depicting pastoral and landscape scenes while incorporating depictions of everyday peasants at work.
 While five paintings remain, it is generally accepted that there is a missing sixth, the search for which still continues to this day.